Skip to main content

 Scope and Contents

 The University of Iowa Home Economics Department records date from 1913 to 1991 and measure 2.7 linear feet.
-The papers are arranged in six series: administrative records, activities, courses, facilities, and faculty.
+The papers are arranged in six series: administrative records, activities, courses, facilities, faculty, and audiovisual.

 The Administrative Records series (1913-1989) includes the bulk of the collection and details the activities of the University of Iowa Home Economics department from a managerial standpoint.
 The series contains materials regarding department publicity, faculty selection, enrollment data, assistantships, and career data issued to students.